lace and beads

 another fun choice would be floss, and you can step that up a notch for a particularly special garment using silk floss! the sheen is incredible.

 last but certainly not least, check out those butterflies with those gorgeous beads!
-I have a bead starter set of swarovski crystals along with seed beads available that is perfect for this application. the set comes with a regular sewing needle (not one of those dreaded bead needles!!) that works with all beads/crystals in the set. amazing! such a fun way to add some sparkle, and even if you aren't a hand embroidery person, adding beads is quite easy 😘
+I have several bead collections that would be perfect for the butterflies on this dress. and all the beads are able to be placed with a regular sewing needle (not one of those dreaded bead needles!!). amazing! such a fun way to add some sparkle, and even if you aren't a hand embroidery person, adding beads is quite easy 😘

 applique fabric! how easy and stunning 😍